 Q: What are "spirit" orbs?

-A: Though nobody can really say for sure, there are many theories as to what orbs are - souls of departed loved ones, angels and archangels, beings from another dimension, a collective consciousness, or in one word - energy.
+A: Though nobody can really say for sure, there are many theories as to what orbs are - souls of departed loved ones, angels and archangels, extraterrestrials, a vehicle being used for inter-dimensional travel, a collective consciousness, or all of these and more.
 There is a lot still to be discovered and understood about orbs.

 Q: What do orb colors mean?